Eddie Deezen: Voice acting

 In the mid-1980s, Deezen transitioned into voice acting, a change of pace he favored due to better pay and not needing to memorize extensive dialogue.
 His early voice roles included Donnie Dodo in Sesame Street Presents: Follow That Bird (1985), and Snipes the Magpie in Don Bluth's 1991 film Rock-a-Doodle.
-According to a 2011 interview, Deezen unsuccessfully auditioned for the role of the title character in Robert Zemeckis's Who Framed Roger Rabbit, losing out to comedian Charles Fleischer.
-He was also considered for the role of Judge Doom in the film along with several other actors that were considered but lost the role to Christopher Lloyd.
+Deezen was also considered for the roles of the eponymous character and Judge Doom in Who Framed Roger Rabbit, which respectively went to Charles Fleischer and Christopher Lloyd.

 Deezen eventually found full-time voice work on television in the mid-1990s, playing recurring characters on the animated series Grimmy, Duckman, Kim Possible and What's New, Scooby-Doo?, as well as guest spots on many others, including Johnny Bravo, Recess, and Darkwing Duck.
-His best-known voice-over character, however, is that of Mandark, the nemesis of the eponymous Dexter on Cartoon Network's Dexter's Laboratory, a role he played for the series' entire run from 1996 to 2003.
+His best-known role is as Mandark, the nemesis of Dexter in Dexter's Laboratory.
 Deezen also voiced the character on the TV special Dexter's Laboratory: Ego Trip and the video games Cartoon Network Racing and FusionFall.

 In 2004, Deezen supplied voice and motion capture performance for Robert Zemeckis' holiday film The Polar Express, playing the role of the nerdy "Know-It-All".
 He reprised this role for the subsequent video game.

-Deezen regularly voice acts in radio and television commercials.
-In the late 1990s, he provided the voice of Pop (of Snap, Crackle and Pop) in commercials for Rice Krispies cereal, and Nacho, the mascot for Taco Bell's kid's meals commercials, alongside Rob Paulsen as Dog.
-In 2011, Deezen was under consideration for succeeding Gilbert Gottfried as the voice of the Aflac Duck but did not win the role.
-Deezen retired from acting in 2016.
+Deezen regularly voice acted in radio and television commercials.
+In the late 1990s, he provided the voice of Pop (of Snap, Crackle and Pop) in commercials for Rice Krispies cereal and Nacho, the mascot for Taco Bell's kid's meals commercials, alongside Rob Paulsen as Dog.
+In 2011, Deezen was under consideration for succeeding Gilbert Gottfried as the voice of the Aflac Duck, but did not win the role.